ajdonich/rtab-mapping/README.md

 ```
 $ gzclient
 ```
 Finally, in a second terminal, launch the Ball Chaser Node with the following.
 This will kick off the articulation of Spherebot through his simulation sequence, which takes about 7-8min to complete successfully using the default test scenario.
-Note, however, that it plays out somewhat non-deterministically depending on subtlies of the Gazebo physics simulation.
+Note, however, that it plays out somewhat non-deterministically depending on subtleties of the Gazebo physics simulation.

 ```
 $ roslaunch ball_chaser ball_chaser.launch
 ```

 This command also launches an RQT GUI displaying the images produced from Spherebot's camera (i.e. his POV).
-Additionally, a variety of robot state information is logged to the terminal, including camera and lidar values read from sensors, joint commands published, and acertained joint states.
+Additionally, a variety of robot state information is logged to the terminal, including camera and lidar values read from sensors, joint commands published, and ascertained joint states.

  **Trouble Shooting:** (1) Ball pickup is the biggest challenge for Spherebot; sometimes he tosses the ball rather than pulling it in.
 In this case, it is likely most efficient to start over and try again from scratch because he is not currently programmed to handle (or even detect) this failure intelligently.
 Nevertheless, if you give him another shot, he will likely succeed (in final tests he went 8 for 10).
 (2) Occasionally the RQT GUI crashes on launch.
 This does not actually disrupt the simulation for the Spherebot, but will prevent you from seeing his POV.
 To correct this, you can simply start another terminal and launch the RQT GUI by hand with:
  ```